lucianocastr/manualesS/_manuales/en/cuora-neo/acciones-de-uso-frecuente.md

 #### + icon

 {: .mdl-cell-nospacing .mdl-cell--12-col}
-It allows you to access preexisting registries to make any modification:
+It allows you to access preexisting registries to make any modification or register a new record :

 {: .item-step  .mdl-cell--12-col}
 Press the + icon